LuxAter/cli/docs/ref/output.md

 #### Base 16 Colors ####

-All of the folowing base 16 colors have the same set of functions;
+All of the following base 16 colors have the same set of functions;

 ```cpp
 inline Color();